Typhoon Ragasa: Meteorological history

 On September 16, the Joint Typhoon Warning Center (JTWC) identified an area of convection approximately 333 nmi north of Yap in the Federated States of Micronesia.
 Environmental analysis indicated favorable conditions for further development, including low vertical wind shear, improved equatorward outflow, and warm sea surface temperatures.
 The Japan Meteorological Agency (JMA) began issuing advisories the following day, classifying the disturbance as a tropical depression.
 Conditions later became marginal, with a poorly organized broad circulation center and weakening central convection.
 The system entered the Philippine Area of Responsibility (PAR) around 20:00 PHT (12:00 UTC), where the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) classified it as a tropical depression and assigned the name Nando.
 Upon moving into the Philippine Sea on September 18, Nando encountered more favorable conditions while tracking northwestward.
-At 22:05 JST (13:05 UTC), the JMA upgraded the system to a tropical storm and named it Ragasa, a Filipino word meaning sudden quickening movement, the replacement for Hagibis after it was retired following the 2019 season.
+At 22:05 JST (13:05 UTC), the JMA upgraded the system to a tropical storm and named it Ragasa, the replacement for Hagibis after it was retired following the 2019 season.
 The JTWC designated it as 24W later that day at 18:00 UTC.
 Ragasa continued to consolidate, supported by strong equatorward outflow as it tracked west-northwestward.